-In general, the spread between minimum separation distances is small in the figure, and all curves in the figure have a rather gradual slope (see also discussion on slope below).
+In general, the spread between the minimum separation distance curves is small in the figure and they all have a rather gradual slope (see also discussion on slope below).

 4.2.
 Using 4 Clusters

 In Figure 4, we present simulation results when using 4 clusters.
 We show that when using 4 clusters and a minimum separation distance of 130 meters between cluster heads, the base station receives almost 55000 messages, compared to the simulation with 4 clusters and no minimum separation distance where the base station only receives approximately 30000 messages.
 The minimum separation distance of 130 meters between cluster heads thus gives an enhancement of 80%, or 25000 messages.